Osbornable/cluster-template/README.md

 CSC496 Our CSC496 course project

-The purpose of this branch is to test the following benchmarks on docker...
+The purpose of this branch is to test the following benchmarks on KVM...

 Benchmarks: Linpack, RandomAccess